oceanprotocol/docs/discover/faq.md

 <details>
 <summary>Where can we see previous data challenges and submitted solutions?</summary>

 You can find a list of past data challenges on the [website](https://oceanprotocol.com/challenges).
-Accessing the submitted solutions is currently a work in progress, with one solution already available for the [Catalunya](https://catalunya.oceanprotocol.com/) challenge.
 </details>

 ### Tokenomics

 <details>
-<summary>How does the $OCEAN token capture value?</summary>
+<summary>How does the OCEAN token capture value?</summary>

 Please see the [token page](https://www.oceanprotocol.com/token) for up-to-date information about OCEAN tokenomics.
 </details>

 <details>
 <summary>What is the circulating supply of Ocean token?
-What is the emission schedule for $OCEAN?</summary>
+What is the emission schedule for OCEAN?</summary>

 All 1.41 Billion Ocean have been [minted](https://blog.oceanprotocol.com/control-over-the-ocean-contract-to-be-revoked-soon-overview-6c5b15be2db) with approximately 700 million Ocean in circulation.
 The remaining 51% of the supply is earmarked on an emission schedule identical to Bitcoin's emission mechanism, including the 4-year half-life.
 </details>

 <details>
-<summary>Can $OCEAN supply become deflationary?</summary>
+<summary>Can OCEAN supply become deflationary?</summary>

 A portion of the revenue earned in the Ocean ecosystem is earmarked for buy-and-burn.
 If the transaction volume on Ocean reaches scale and is broadly adopted to the point where the buy-burn mechanism outruns the emissions of Ocean token, the Ocean token supply would deflate.
 </details>